 The Corporation is obligated to make option payments on mineral claims comprising the Yellow Pine deposit and the Cinnabar prospect, both of which are part of the Golden Meadows Project, in order to maintain title to these claims.
-The Option payment for Yellow Pine is \$100,000 for 2012 and the option payments due on the Cinnabar prospect are \$100,000 for 2013 through 2017.
+The Option payment for Yellow Pine is \$100,000 for 2012 which was paid on October 30, 2012 and the option payments due on the Cinnabar prospect are \$100,000 for 2013 through 2017.